What are charter schools?

 Charter schools are an avenue for parents, teachers, and community members to create new and more flexible ways of educating students within the public school system.

 Will there be tuition?

 No, Aspen Ridge Preparatory School is a public school which receives public funding through per pupil revenue.
 However, public funding for Kindergarten is only for a half day.
-Families who are interested in the full-day Kindergarten option must pay tuition for the other half of the day.
+Families who are interested in the full-day Kindergarten option or preschool must pay tuition.

 What are the class sizes?

-Aspen Ridge strives for small class sizes to ensure quality, individualized instruction for each student.
+Aspen Ridge enjoys small class sizes to ensure quality and individualized instruction for each student.

 Where is Aspen Ridge Preparatory School located?

-Aspen Ridge Preparatory School is located at 705 Austin Avenue in Erie.
+Aspen Ridge Preparatory School is located at 701 and 705 Austin Avenue in Erie.
 We are centrally located near the Erie Library and Community Center.

 How does a charter school differ from a traditional public school?

 Charter schools operate with freedom from many of the regulations that apply to traditional public schools.
 The “charter” establishing each such school is a performance contract detailing the school’s mission, program, goals, students served, methods of assessment, and ways to measure success.
 The basic concept of charter schools is that they exercise increased autonomy in return for increased accountability to several groups: the sponsor that grants the charter, the parents who choose the charter school, and the public that funds them.